JonathanHelianthicusDoe/shticker_book_unwritten/README.md

 Rewritten](https://github.com/madsciencecoder/Shticker-Book-Rewritten).

-Currently only built to support Linux, because I don&rsquo;t know much about Windows NT and macOS.
+Currently only built to support Linux, because I don&rsquo;t know much about Windows NT nor about macOS.
 If you know something about either of those platforms and want to help out, feel very free to submit a PR or to file an issue with a description of what can be done to support the platform(s).

 ## Installing